 Residency programs are designed to meet the professional demands of each specialty and may include hands-on experience, training in cognitive and procedural skills, and access to an accomplished, high-quality team of faculty/physicians.
 Applicants for residency training at Mountain Vista Medical Center must successfully complete required Level I and Level II medical student training examinations to qualify for interviews and match ranking.

 The mission of the Mountain Vista Medical Center GI Fellowship Program is to transform a well-trained internist into a compassionate, ethical, clinical gastroenterologist who will provide the highest standards of care to patients with gastrointestinal, hepatobiliary and pancreatic illnesses.
 They will be proficient in the diagnosis and treatment of all GI illnesses and will be the best resource for patients and colleagues.

-- Designated conference rooms with teaching aids — including video conferencing and other technologies.
+- Designated conference rooms — including video conferencing and other technologies.

-- Designated on-call rooms — including showers and phones.
+- Designated on-call rooms — including computer, phone and access to shower.

-- Resident lounge, with full access to cafeteria food services.
+- Cafeteria Food Services —full access to cafeteria food services.

 - Access to extensive electronic library resources (Midwestern University, Glendale).

 For more information about the programs, contact Ruben Ortiz or Sandy Elcock by calling 480-373-2370 or 480-358-6158.
 (Mountain Vista Medical Center is located in Mesa, a modern-day desert urban retreat and the third largest city in Arizona.

 Director of Medical Education: Onofrio (Ned) Sciortino, D.O.
 Anesthesiologist and Medical Director of Anesthesia at Mountain Vista Medical Center Medical Degree: